-We recognize that it necessarily will require many years to develop the entire regulatory framework and fully implement in revised dairy general waste discharge requirements.
+We recognize that it necessarily will take time to develop the entire regulatory framework and adopt the revised dairy general waste discharge requirements.
 In response to our October 1, 2024, draft order, we received comments from a range of interested parties expressing concern that requiring the development of the entire regulatory framework prior to the Central Valley Water Board issuing its revised dairy general waste discharge requirements could delay the adoption of any revised general dairy waste discharge requirements by seven years or more.
 Commenters suggested that program components be worked on concurrently where possible to accelerate the Central Valley Water Board’s adoption of the revised dairy general dairy waste discharge requirements.
 These concerns are well taken.
-In response, this order sets forth a phased approach for the Central Valley Water Board to implement the regulatory framework in order to minimize delay and ensure that enforceable steps are taken to achieve dairy manure discharge reductions as soon as possible, as described in Section III.A.6.
+In response, this order sets forth a phased approach for the Central Valley Water Board to implement the regulatory framework, as described in Section III.A.6, which includes its adoption of a single set of revised general dairy waste discharge requirements.
+To ensure steady progress, we establish two milestones for the Central Valley Water Board: development of the draft general waste discharge requirements (and its companion draft environmental analysis) within three years, and adoption of the revised general dairy waste discharge requirements within five years.
+As described in Section IV, the Central Valley Water Board must also report every six months on its progress toward meeting these (and other specified) milestones, which are summarized in Section III.J.

 Land Application